makkus/freckles_website/pages/02.blog/example-seafile/item.md

     headinglevel: 3
 ---

 This article will show how to setup a [Seafile](https://seafile.com) server using `freckelize`.
-I found *Seafile* always hard to install in an automated way.
-They don't offer system packages, and their (manual) setup scripts require user interaction, which makes it tricky to script.
-There are some non-interactive ways of using them, but those are a bit tricky to figure out.
+I found *Seafile* always hard to install in an automated way. *Seafile* doesn't offer system packages, and their (manual) setup scripts require user interaction, which makes it tricky to run non-interactively.
+There are some ways of using those setup scripts without user input, but those are a bit tricky to figure out.

 ===

 I think nowadays *Seafile* also offers a Docker image.
 But you have to be of the opinion that using Docker for this kind of service is a good idea.
 Which I am not.
-But I digress, that's a different blog post :-)
+But that's a different topic, and probably another blog post :-)

-For this article, if you want to understand all of the things involved, I'd recommend reading [the post about the `static-website`-adapter](/blog/example-static-website).
+For this article, if you want to understand all of the things involved, I'd also recommend reading [the post about the `static-website`-adapter](/blog/example-static-website).
+Not necessary for only the 'Quickstart' part though.

 ---
 ** NOTE **